jpgenari/gaming-buddies/README.md

 __Solved Bugs__

 - __Padding__
-  - After achieving final design state and styling, when deploying the website it was noticed an extra white board withing the images while some of the text boxes where hitting the end of viewpointwith 100% width in mobile layout - the bug was not noticeable on desktop.
+  - After achieving final design state and styling, when deploying the website it was noticed an extra white board withing the images while some of the text boxes where hitting the end of viewpoint with 100% width in mobile layout - the bug was not noticeable on desktop.
 With Inspect tool, it was flagged the bug was being caused by a 15px padding applied to the boxes only, pushing other content 15px from right side - removing the padding caused the text boxes to lose the padding between text and edge of borders also breaking the design.

     - Code example with bug: